Skip to main content

 Parent & Grandparent Sponsorship (PGP)

-Complete guide to sponsoring your parents or grandparents for Canadian permanent residence — intake lottery, income requirements, undertaking, fees, and timelines.
+How to sponsor your parents or grandparents for Canadian permanent residence: the invitation-based intake, income requirements, the 20-year undertaking, fees, timelines, and the super visa as an interim option.

 Who Can Sponsor Under PGP?